Subantarctic snipe

 The Subantarctic snipe (Coenocorypha aucklandica) is a species of snipe endemic to New Zealand's subantarctic islands.
 The Maori call it "Tutukiwi".
 The nominate race C. a. aucklandica (Auckland snipe) is found on the Auckland Islands (excluding the main island).
-Other subspecies include C. a. meinertzhagenae (Antipodes snipe) from the Antipodes Islands, and C. a. perseverance (Campbell snipe) from Campbell Island.
+Other subspecies include C. a. meinertzhagenae (Antipodes snipe) from the Antipodes Islands, and C. a. perseverance (Campbell snipe) from Campbell Island / Motu Ihupuku.
 The former subspecies from the Snares Islands has been separated as a full species, the Snares snipe (C. huegeli), as have the extinct South Island (C. iredalei) and North Island snipes (C. barrierensis).

 Description

 The Subantarctic snipe is a small wading bird with adults growing to about 23 cm in length.
 It has cryptic brown plumage, sturdy legs and a slender beak about 5 cm long.
 The head is striped in black and reddish brown and the body is brown, mottled with black and reddish brown.